Meemaw/react-redux-typescript-boilerplate/README.md

 ###### Better fetch

-Fetching in javascript is a pain point especially when switching between projects.
-It is overwhelming to remember all resource endpoints and their response structures.
-Approach implemented in [lib/api](https://github.com/Meemaw/react-typescript-boilerplate/blob/master/src/lib/api/index.tsx) tries to solve that in typed and generic way.
-Using that, we can create seperate files for different resources and use them as "simple documentation".
-We can also leverage power of Typescript to statically type those resource responses and payloads and never worry about the types again.
+Fetching in javascript is cumbersome and painfull especially when switching between projects.
+It is overwhelming to remember all resources and their response objects.
+Approach implemented in [lib/api](https://github.com/Meemaw/react-redux-typescript-boilerplate/blob/master/src/lib/api/index.tsx) tries to solve that in strongly typed and generic way.
+Taking advantage of it, we can leverage power of Typescript interfaces to statically type those resource responses and payloads and never worry about the types again.
+Those interfaces should serve as a "simple documentation" so developers coming into your project can understand API and use it effortlessly.

 ###### Example